Rambling to Manaslu Trek is an excerpt by an independent blogger, “Paul Akshye Ramble”, his experiences and learnings in the Manaslu Region of Nepal.

-Over the next ten days I followed the meanderings of the river which is the primary path to get to the Larke La pass, I got the feeling of the mountains gradually swallowing me into their depths.
+I reached Larke La pass while rambling to Manaslu Trek.
+I got the feeling of the mountains gradually swallowing me into their depths.
 I walked over hours of sandy beaches while looking up at the towering sides of the valley to catch glimpses of snow peaks towering further on and sometimes climbed up the sides of the valley, going through the Gurung villages that resemble the nature of the mountains – so precariously are they perched on the mountain sides.

 Manaslu was truly a gorgeous trek with so much to see and observe with the right amount of challenges, luxuries and hospitality along the way.
 I would recommend it to everyone and promise that you will love every moment of it.

-What to eat: I spent my evenings eating daal bhaat tarkari (rice, lentils and vegetables), dhedo and sisnu (millet and stinging nettle soup) and every now and then Buffalo sukuti (Buffalo jerky).
+I spent my evenings eating daal bhaat tarkari (rice, lentils and vegetables), dhedo and sisnu (millet and stinging nettle soup) and every now and then Buffalo sukuti (Buffalo jerky).
 Meat is not in common supply as I wasn’t on a package or organized trek.
 In the Nubri valley I had my first daal bhaat with Yak meat, accompanied with the ever present, and potent, rice rakshi (rice spirit).
 An occasional warm rakshi is definitely recommended in the upper reaches of the trek – a simple boon in the Abode of the Gods.
+Rambing to Manaslu trek has definitely been a blessing.

 Happy ramblings – Paul